lifeisstillgood/TomorrowsManifesto/chapterone.rst

 Edication
 ---------
 - education at students pace - you don't have lesson on changing gear then move on
+- its hard to overcome 2 grades dofference in same class
+- we can use computers but they wont solve problems of teaching. more teachers well supported - think doibling the teacher pupil ratio
+-

 Citizenship
 -----------